 The music is again very good but what makes this movie great are, as said before, its visuals and the unstoppable actions scenes.

 The scenes, mostly made using practical effects (real live cars, explosions and doubles) are amazing.
-And Miller transformed it entirely by post processing it fully, like it was shot against the blue/green screen.
-The desolation from the desert came not form a Earth’s landscape, but from a computer.
-However it is not a demerit.
-In fact, due the correct and artistic way it was employed, the virtual scenery an color correction makes the movie a one-of-a-kind.
+And Miller transformed it entirely by post-processing it fully, like it was shot against the blue/green screen.
+The desolation from the desert came not from Earth’s landscape, but from a computer.
+However, it is not a demerit.
+In fact, due to the correct and artistic way it was employed, the virtual scenery a color correction makes the movie an one-of-a-kind.

 I was looking for quite some time for some stories that used a minimal amount of resources, like scenarios or visual effects, and were mainly focused on characters.
 I was interested on these kind of story mostly because I was planning to write some stories that would allow me to produce them by my own.
 Therefore an inexpensive production is a requirement.
 I needed an inspiration.
 Some real case examples to put into my wall and see that is a possible feat.

 Then I stumble, in a short period of time, in 2 articles (a video from WatchMojo and an article from IGN) that listed a series of movies that features the characteristics.
 Among both articles, an unanimous praise for a very old movie staring Mr Fonda called 12 Angry Men (the Brazilian Portuguese title is 12 Homens e Uma Sentença, something like 12 Men and a Sentence).
 So I gave it a shot.

 The principle here is simple.
 The 12 jurymen have to decide, unanimously, if the accused boy is guilty or not guilty.
 But what seemed to be a very easy and straightforward decision reveals to be more intricate.
 Because the unanimously condition have to be followed, it forces all the characters to level their beliefs and reasons towards one single point.
 This is what the whole conflict is placed: they all differs in backstory and value different things.